ghobadh/gfs-di/HELP.md

       * if both , consider @ExceptionHandler on the controller

 ## Data Validation with JSR-303

-### Built in contraint definitions

-* @Null - check value is null
-* @NotNull - check values is not null
-* @AssertTrue - value is true
-* @AssertFalse - value is false
-* @Min - Number is equal or higher
-* @Max - Number is equal or less
-* @DecimalMin - value is larger
-* @DecimalMax - value is less than
-* @Negative - values is less than zero - zero invalid
-* @NegativeOrZero - values is less than zero or zero
-* @Positvie - value is greater than zero , zero is invalid
-* @PositiveOrZero - value is greater than zero or zero
-* @Size - checks if string or collection is between a min and max
-* @Digits - checks for integer digits and fraction digits
-* @Past - checks if date is in past
-* @PastOrPresent - checks if date is past or present
-* @Future - checks if date is in future
-* @FutureOrPresent - checks if date is present or in future
-* @Pattern - checks against RegEx pattern
-* @NotEmpty - checks if value is not null nor empty (whitespace chars or empty collections)
-* @NonBlank - checks string is not null nor whitespace character
-* @Email - checks if the string value is an email address

 ### Hibernate validation constraints ( These specific for Hibernate and not bean validation)